-You obviously need the flowers in bloom.
-That’s quite fleeting, and the hardest part of taking photos of the cherry blossoms is timing your visit just right.
+You need the flowers in bloom.
+That's quite fleeting, and the hardest part of taking photos of the cherry blossoms is timing your visit just right.
 I have some separate information on the best times to see the cherry blossoms here.

 And even if you see them in bloom, when you look at the flowers up close you can see differences as the bloom progresses.
 This particular shot is early in the bloom.
-Not all the buds in this particular cluster out, and the petals in the ones that are look fresh and full.
+Not all the buds in this specific cluster out, and the petals in the ones that look fresh and full.

-Macro photography like this is easiest with a tripod, but that’s not always convenient or possible.
-This shot was handheld and the flowers were moving slightly in the slight breeze.
-To compensate for the risky focusing, I was firstly using a camera with a good focusing system (Nikon D810) and secondly taking several shots.
+Macro photography like this is easiest with a tripod, but that's not always convenient or possible.
+This shot was handheld, and the flowers were moving slightly in the slight breeze.
+To compensate for the risky focusing, I was, firstly, using a camera with a good focusing system (Nikon D810) and, secondly, taking several shots.
 I also kept a relatively high shutter speed to minimize the risk of motion blur.

 The focus is deliberately on the central flower, and I'd positioned myself so that there was somewhat a flat focal plane along the flower and the pink buds.

-If you’re shooting for an editorial client, that area is ideal as copy space.
-But I’m also quite partial to using negative space compositions for purely aesthetic reasons.
+If you're shooting for an editorial client, that area is ideal for copy space.
+But I'm also quite partial to using negative space compositions for purely aesthetic reasons.
 I much prefer this to a version of the same flower centered in the frame.
 I could also see that it was going to bring in a hint of blue (from the blue sky in the background) that provides a nice balance to the pinks, whites, and yellow.

 This shot was taken with a Nikon D810 and a Sigma 105mm ƒ/2.8 macro lens.
 To get up close, your best bet is with a macro lens.
-I quite like the 105mm focal length macro for shots of small flowers like this, but you can should be able to get good results from any macro lens.
+I quite like the 105mm focal length macro for shots of small flowers like this, but you can be able to get good results from any macro lens.